salesforce/apollo/fireflies/README.md

 ## View Identity

-View identity in Apollo Fireflies is defined by the set of digest IDs of the total membership XORd together.
-This provides a _crown_ of the membership set that is unique for the membership set.
+The  _crown_  of a View in Apollo Fireflies is defined by the set of digest IDs of the total membership XORd together.
+The  _identity_  of the view is the digest value of  _crown.rehash()_  .

 ## Liveness, Failure Detection and Monitoring